hpware/bus-api-for-esp32/README.md

 ## How can you try it?
 First, register the TDX api from here: https://tdx.transportdata.tw/

-Note that you **MUST** be a Taiwanese citizen to register the TDX api, and this takes a few days to get approved by the government!
+Note that this may take a few days to get approved by the government!

 Second, setup your server.
 1. Get your server provider, this can be Vercel, Netlify, Your own infra, etc...